QuentinRa/blog.quentinra.dev/tools/git/index.md

 ## Good practices

 **Atomic commits**: one commit means one change, such as adding one functionality.
 Do not make hundreds of changes in one commit, making it hard to find what you did.
+You can select the lines of a file you want to commit using `git add -p file`.

 **Short-Long description**: you should make a short and a long description of your commits, like that